 a.
-In the case of individuals who are not residents of Findlay, there is imposed under Section 3, paragraph B of the Ordinance, a tax of 1% on all qualifying salaries, wages, commissions, and other compensation, as defined in section 718.03 of the Ohio Revised Code (Am.
+In the case of individuals who are not residents of Findlay, there is imposed under Section 3, paragraph B of the Ordinance, a tax at the rate specified in Section 3 of the Ordinance, on all qualifying salaries, wages, commissions, and other compensation, as defined in section 718.03 of the Ohio Revised Code (Am.
 Sub.
 H.B.
-95, 125th Ohio General Assembly, effective January 1, 2004), earned during the effective period of the Ordinance for work done or services performed or rendered within Findlay whether such compensation or remuneration is received or earned directly or through an agent and whether paid in cash or in property.
+95, 125th Ohio General Assembly, effective January 1, 2004), earned or received during the effective period of the Ordinance for work done or services performed or rendered within Findlay whether such compensation or remuneration is received or earned directly or through an agent and whether paid in cash or in property.
 The location of the place for which payment is made is immaterial.